TritonDataCenter/manta/docs/mantav2.md

 - "**mantav1**" - a long term support branch of Manta that maintains current Manta features.
-- "**mantav2**" - a new major version of Manta that removes some problematic features (jobs, snaplinks, MPU, etc.) and makes some major improvements to things like garbage collection.
+- "**mantav2**" - a new major version of Manta that removes some features (jobs, snaplinks, MPU, etc.) and makes some major improvements to things like garbage collection.

 As of 2021H1, mantav2 is the recommended version for new installations.